We are a men's association in Halifax, Nova Scotia. We celebrate the life and works of Robert Burns and promote Scottish heritage.

 We have an active choir which is welcomed at numerous venues about town.
 Our members perform other work for good causes.

-Our Burns Dinner is a highlight of our social year.
+Our Burns Supper is a highlight of our social year.
 It is highly regarded for its good times and top speakers.

 In keeping with the Tarbolton tradition, our members are all male, although we have dropped the requirement to be a bachelor.
 Membership is by invitation and is limited to 37 men, one for each year that Burns lived.